 1 of 4

-On a sunny Saturday afternoon a few weeks ago, around half of our first-year class met at UrbanGlass in Brooklyn for a Materials Day workshop.
+On a sunny Saturday afternoon a few weeks ago, around half of Bard Graduate Center’s first-year MA class met at UrbanGlass in Brooklyn for a Materials Day workshop.
 We had spent the previous weeks learning and thinking about objects in historical and theoretical contexts in classes like Objects in Context and Approaches to the Object, where wearing safety glasses and non-synthetic fibers is not a requirement for participation.

-At the start of the workshop we were introduced to the tools we would be using by passing them around, getting a feel for them.
+Each semester BGC offers these Materials Days workshops to give students a tangible experience of making objects.
+At the start of the UrbanGlass workshop we were introduced to the tools we would be using by passing them around, getting a feel for them.
 The space was hot and we were encouraged to bring water and take breaks.
 I felt slightly over-caffeinated, and the thought of handling very hot glass was daunting.
 The orange-red inside of the glass furnace did not ease this feeling; the raw heat was as mesmerizing as it was painful to be near.
 But we worked in teams and were guided by an instructor through each step, and I became more comfortable and confident with time.

 Hot glass needs to be handled quickly as it cools, and we could feel this as the glass became less malleable within seconds.
 Glassmaking, and many other forms of craft production, is very physical.
 The stakes of working with such a hot material force you to focus on the task at hand in almost a meditative sense.